-The CPD’s determination with respect to participation in the CPD’s first-scheduled debate were made after Labor Day 2016, but sufficiently in advance of the first-scheduled debate to allow for orderly planning.
-Invitations to participate in the vice-presidential debate were extended to the running mates of each of the presidential candidates qualifying for the participation in the CPD’s first presidential debate.
-Invitations to participate in the second and third of the CPD’s scheduled presidential debates were based upon satisfaction of the same multiple criteria prior to each debate.
+The CPD’s determination with respect to participation in the CPD’s first-scheduled debate will be made after Labor Day 2020, but sufficiently in advance of the first-scheduled debate to allow for orderly planning.
+Invitations to participate in the vice-presidential debate will be extended to the running mate of each of the presidential candidates qualifying for participation in the CPD’s first presidential debate.
+Invitations to participate in the second and third of the CPD’s scheduled presidential debates will be based upon satisfaction of the same multiple criteria prior to each debate.

-The CPD adopted its 2016 criteria based on the recommendations of a working group of its Board chaired by former League of Women Voters president Dorothy Ridings, who serves as a CPD Director.
-At the time the Criteria were announced, Ridings stated, “We considered a wide array of approaches to the candidate selection issue.
-We concluded that CPD serves its voter education mission best when, in the final weeks of the campaign, based on pre-established, published, objective and transparent criteria, it identifies those individuals whose public support places them among the leading candidates and invites them to debate the issues of the day.
+The CPD adopted its 2020 criteria based on the recommendations of a working group of its Board chaired by former League of Women Voters President Dorothy Ridings, who serves as a CPD Co-Chair.
+At the time the Criteria were announced, Ridings stated, “We concluded that the CPD serves its voter education mission best when, in the final weeks of the campaign, based on pre-established, published, objective and transparent criteria, it identifies those individuals whose public support places them among the leading candidates and invites them to debate the issues of the day.
 We also concluded that the best available measure of public support is high-quality public opinion polling conducted near the time of the debates.”